People

 • Hope Leng - Undergraduate researcher 2019-2021.
 Currently a NSF GRFP PhD student at Stanford University.

 • Alan Hurtado - Undergraduate researcher 2019-2021.
-Currently a PhD student at Vanderbilt University.
+Currently a NSF GRFP PhD student at Vanderbilt University.

 • Sophia Warlof - Undergraduate researcher 2020-2023.
 Currently a PhD student at UCSD.